davidhu3141/ArcApproxByEllipse/README.md

 - case 2: skip if the ellipse center is higher than the chord (this happens when tolerance is unreasonably large; the ellipse then touches the chord at its lower edge)
 - case 3: skip if the error exceeds the tolerance (even if d1, d, d2 are within tolerance, the arc segment between P-Q or Q-R may exceed it)

 In general, increasing tolerance should allow a smaller ellipse.
-But if the tolerance is set too large (e.g. greater than 10% of the radius), the offset step size also grows, and most sampled ellipses get filtered by case 2, so the search may fail to find an ellipse smaller than the circle.
+But if the tolerance is set too large (e.g. greater than 10% of the radius), the offset step size also grows, and most sampled ellipses get filtered by case 2/3, so the search may fail to find an ellipse smaller than the circle.
+In these case you can increase the Q sampling steps (max=3000 if Disable P/R sampling enabled).
 Case 2 is illustrated below:

 ![](doc_assets/inkscape_8vuHz9RDAB.png)